 - Hire transportation.
 If budget allows, hire a transportation company.
 We were really happy with the way buses transported our guests.
 You can always use the public transportation provided, as long as you purchase bus tickets (or instruct guests to purchase their own tickets).
 Just keep in mind that guests will need to arrive early so they can catch the appropriate bus (peak season and holidays can lead to waits for the bus both going to and leaving the Scenic Area).
 We chose to provide transportation so guests just parked once, especially since there was no parking at our reception site either.

 - Hire help if you’re not familiar with the area, especially since your ceremony and reception will likely be in two separate areas.
-We hired a full service planner to assist with booking vendors and overall event organization, but you could also be successful with a day-of planner.
+We hired a full-service planner to assist with booking vendors and overall event organization, but you could also be successful with a day-of planner.
 The main thing is facilitating the movement of guests.
-For example, the parking garage we asked guests to park at filled up, and the planner was able to find an alternative so quickly that guest were still able to catch our shuttle bus.
-No work needed on our part.
+For example, the parking garage we asked guests to park at filled up, and the planner was able to find an alternative so quickly that guests were still able to catch our shuttle bus.
+No work is needed on our part.

 - Hire a string duet (or quartet if budget allows).
 This was one of the many beautiful parts of our wedding and it was very worth it.
 We picked all the music, and the duet played as guests were arriving (such as What a Wonderful World, which we would later dance to as our first dance).

-- Encourage guests to bring their own umbrella and sunglasses.
-We had a few extra umbrellas on hand just in case, but there’s no rescheduling a Maroon Bells wedding because of weather.
+- Encourage guests to bring their own umbrellas and sunglasses.
+We had a few extra umbrellas on hand just in case, but there’s no rescheduling a Maroon Bells wedding because of the weather.
 We told guests we were getting married rain or shine and to prepare accordingly.
-It was bright and sunny on our wedding day, so the umbrellas provided much needed relief from the sun while people sat during the ceremony.
+It was bright and sunny on our wedding day, so the umbrellas provided much-needed relief from the sun while people sat during the ceremony.
 If it rains, the guests are prepared so you don’t have to worry about them!

 - Go unplugged.
-We had a tech free ceremony, including guest cameras.
-This encouraged full participation in the event and opened up faces so our professional photographer (who we paid lots of money for!) could capture their beautiful reactions.
+We had a tech-free ceremony, including guest cameras.
+This encouraged full participation in the event and opened up faces so our professional photographer (whom we paid lots of money for!) could capture their beautiful reactions.
 They were welcome to take pictures after the ceremony and we made all our professional photos available for guests to download from a Google Photos album.

 The Amphitheater is a seating area within the Scenic Area that overlooks Maroon Lake and Maroon Bells.
 The maximum capacity is 50 people, which makes it the perfect setting for a smaller, more intimate wedding.
 It is available for use by the public, but it can also be reserved for private events, although it gets booked up a year in advance most times.
 Planning a wedding here takes time and patience.
 We booked our July 2019 wedding date in July 2018.